 Fig. 1.
 PCB schematic vs. layout for an example DDR3 memory stick project from Altium Designer.

-Once your schematic design is finished, you're ready to translate each circuit and the connections between components into a realistic PCB layout using a schematic capture tool.
+Once you've finished schematic capture, you're ready to translate each circuit and the connections between components into a realistic PCB layout using a schematic import tool.
 This creates an initial layout and allows you to arrange your components as you deem fit.
 Your PCB layout reflects the real way in which your circuits behave, and it determines the distribution of the electromagnetic field throughout your system.
 Your PCB layout carries shows the arrangement of traces, planes in each layer, components, and other conductive elements that are responsible for many signal and power integrity problems that cannot be determined from a schematic.

 The geometry of each trace in your PCB is responsible for creating parasitic capacitance and inductance in your board.
 The parasitic capacitance arises because a signal trace is separated from the conductor that carries its return path by the insulating substrate.
 The parasitic inductance arises because the signal trace and its return path must form a closed loop, effectively creating an inductor.
 The exact inductance depends on the magnetic permeability of the substrate and the size of the loop in your board.
 The parasitic inductance is one factor that creates susceptibility to radiated EMI in your board.